Quansight/Quansight-website/apps/labs/posts/ibis-an-idiomatic-flavor-of-sql-for-python-programmers.md

 ---
-title: "Ibis: an idiomatic flavor of SQL for Python programmers"
+title: 'Ibis: an idiomatic flavor of SQL for Python programmers'
 author: tony-fast
 published: June 26, 2020
 description: 'Ibis is an alternative approach using databases that relies on Python rather than SQL experience.
 This post focuses on writing SQL expressions in Python and how to compose queries visually using Ibis.'